ystia/yorc/doc/configuration.rst

 +----------------------------------+------------------------------------------------------------------+-----------+------------------+-----------------+

 ``migrate_data_from_consul`` allows to migrate data from ``consul`` to another store implementation.
-This is usefull when a new store is configured (different from consul...) for logs or events.
+This is useful when a new store is configured (different from consul...) for logs or events.

 Store types